dd9jn/rfc4880bis/crypto-refresh.md

 The body of this packet consists of:

 - A one-octet version number.
-  The only currently defined value is 1.
+  The only defined value is 1.
+  There won't be any future versions of this packet because the MDC system has been superseded by the AEAD Encrypted Data packet.

 - Encrypted data, the output of the selected symmetric-key cipher operating in Cipher Feedback mode with shift amount equal to the block size of the cipher (CFB-n where n is the block size).